elisafilevich/Individual_Adaptivity_in_use_of_Recognition/README.md

 # INDIVIDUAL-ADAPTIVITY-IN-USE-OF-RECOGNITION
-All data and analysis scripts for Filevich, Horn and Kühn, Psychological Research (2017)
+Experimental scripts, data and analysis scripts for Filevich, Horn and Kühn, Psychological Research (2017)

+The experiment requires JATOS (www.jatos.org) to run.
+It was designed to run on a server but can be easily run locally.

 To reproduce the results and all figures, run: